tjcw/bpf-examples/AF_XDP-filter/runscripts/README.md

 ping-namespace-direct-with-dummy ping between 2 namespaces with intercept at veth1, reinject at veth2, and dummy eBPF program on veth2.

-ping-namespace-direct-with-dummy-at-bridge ping between 2 namespaces with intercept at veth1, reinject at bridge, and dummy eBPF program on veth2.
-(Should be on bridge).
+ping-namespace-direct-with-dummy-at-bridge ping between 2 namespaces with intercept at veth1, reinject at bridge, and dummy eBPF program on bridge.

-ping-namespace-direct-with-dummy-at-source ping between 2 namespaces with intercept at veth1, reinject at vpeer1, and dummy eBPF program on veth2.
-(Should be on vpeer1)
+ping-namespace-direct-with-dummy-at-source ping between 2 namespaces with intercept at veth1, reinject at vpeer1, and dummy eBPF program on vpeer1.

 run/run.sh setup for running on real machine with reinject using tun